How To Use The Container & Column Background Options

 The Mask Tab (Containers Only)

 The Mask tab allows you to add a mask over your container.
-A mask is intended to hide certain parts of the container, so it can only work with containers that have background colors, gradients, images etc. There are a range of preset masks as well as a custom options where you can allow you to upload an svg mask.
+A mask is intended to hide certain parts of the container, so it can only work with containers that have background colors, gradients, images etc. There are a range of preset masks as well as custom options where you can allow you to upload an svg mask.